PoliticalGraveyard.com

 Cornell, Paul L. — of Connecticut.
 Republican.
 Candidate for U.S. Senator from Connecticut, 1940.
 Presumed deceased.
 Burial location unknown.

 Cornell, Peter M. — of Michigan.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 14th District, 1956.
-Still living as of 1956.
+Candidate for U.S. Representative from Michigan 14th District, 1956.
+Presumed deceased.
+Burial location unknown.

-Cornell, Robert John (b.
-1919) — also known as Robert J. Cornell — of Wisconsin.
+Cornell, Robert John (1919-2009) — also known as Robert J. Cornell — of Wisconsin.
 Born in Gladstone, Delta County, Mich., December 16, 1919.
 Democrat.
-Catholic priest; U.S. Representative from Wisconsin 8th District, 1975-79; defeated, 1970, 1972, 1978.
+Catholic priest; university professor; U.S. Representative from Wisconsin 8th District, 1975-79; defeated, 1970, 1972, 1978.
 Catholic.
-Still living as of 1998.
+Died in De Pere, Brown County, Wis., May 10, 2009 (age 89 years, 145 days).
+Burial location unknown.

 Cornell, Roger — of Brooklyn, Kings County, N.Y.
 Socialist.
 Candidate for New York state assembly, 1932 (Kings County 17th District), 1933 (Kings County 21st District); candidate for New York state senate 8th District, 1934.
-Presumed deceased.
 Burial location unknown.

 Cornell, Samuel C. — of Merced, Merced County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 1912.
 Burial location unknown.